 The regiment embarked for North America in 1781, fighting in the War of Independence (1775-83) before moving on to the West Indies for eight years in 1783.

-During this period, it gained a county association with North Yorkshire, becoming the 19th (1st North Riding of Yorkshire) Regiment in 1782.
+During this period, it gained a county association with the North Riding of Yorkshire, becoming the 19th (1st Yorkshire North Riding) Regiment of Foot in 1782.
 The early 1790s saw it in Flanders once more, followed by Brittany in 1795 during the French Revolutionary Wars (1792-1802).

 The regiment began its first Indian deployment in 1796, fighting at Seringapatam (1799) during the Fourth Mysore War (1798-99).
 Service in the Kandian Wars on Ceylon (now Sri Lanka) followed.
 The regiment lost a detachment of 178 officers and men in an 1803 massacre there.
 The 19th then fought against the Travancore rebellion (1808), and then garrisoned the island of Mauritius.
 It only returned to England in 1820.